INREBIC- fedratinib hydrochloride capsule

 Take INREBIC with or without food.
 Taking INREBIC with a high fat meal may help to reduce nausea and vomiting symptoms.

-If you miss a dose of INREBIC, skip the missed dose and take your next dose at your regular time.
+If you miss a dose of INREBIC, skip the missed dose and take your usual dose the next day at your regularly scheduled time.
 Do not take 2 doses to make up for the missed dose.

 What are the possible side effects of INREBIC?